learn-co-curriculum/python-p4-validation-flask-sqlalchemy-validations-lab/README.md

 6. Post summary is a maximum of 250 characters
 7. Post category is either `Fiction` or `Non-Fiction`.
 This step requires an `inclusion` validator, which was not outlined in the lesson.
-You'll need to refer to the [SQLAlchemy guide][SQLAlchemy Constraints] to look up how to use it.
+You'll need to refer to the [SQLAlchemy guide][SQLAlchemy Validations] to look up how to use it.

-***
-Then run
-`pytest -x` to run your tests.
-Use these instructions and `pytest`'s error messages to complete your work in the `lib/` folder.
+Then run `pytest -x` to run your tests.
+Use these instructions and `pytest`'s errormessages to complete your work in the `lib/` folder.

 ***

 ## Custom Validations